theaquamarine/windows-powershell-docs/docset/windows/adfs/export-adfsdeploymentsqlscript.md

 ```

 ### -ServiceAccountName
-Specifies the name of the Active Directory® Domain Services account under which the AD FS service runs.
+Specifies the name of the Active Directory??
+Domain Services account under which the AD FS service runs.
 All nodes in the farm must use the same service account.

 ```yaml